Steelhead Fishing With Beads: 5 Guide Tips For More

 I have spent years experimenting with all the colors and sizes in all types of conditions and through the seasons.
 Follow my bead charts for which colors are best based on the conditions.

-See my color charts below with the 3 types of beads.
+See my color charts below with the three types of beads.

 Advantages of Plastic Beads for Steelhead Fishing

-Hard plastic beads are slower sinking than heavy glass beads and therefore are suitable for shallower rivers under 8 feet deep, as they don’t need to sink as deep as glass beads.
+Hard plastic beads are slower sinking than heavy glass beads and are more suitable for shallower rivers under four feet deep, as they don’t need to sink as deep as glass beads.

 However, I tend to use the plastic beads more than all other beads because, as long as your leader is set up and weighted properly, I find that the buoyancy of the lighter beads provides a more realistic appearance, similar to a real salmon eggs drifting with the current, which can entice more bites.

-Although, there are many anglers that find glass beads are more effective, which I will discuss below.
+There are many anglers claiming glass beads are more effective, which I will discuss below.

 Plastic beads come in a wide range of colors and sizes, offering versatility in different fishing situations.
 Plastic beads are especially effective in rivers with sandy bottoms or when targeting steelhead in shallower water.